andrasq/node-docs/fast_node_map.md

 The number of live items can not be known precisely without enumerating the hash (slow).
-However, we can track insertions and deletions, and for many use cases the difference between insertions and deletions will roughly correspond to the number of live keys.
+However, we can track insertions and deletions, and for many use cases the difference between insertions and deletions will correspond to the number of live keys.

         if (!this.nextRepackCheck) {